1801BM1/cpu11/vm1/readme.md

 ## 1801BM1

-The 1801BM1 is single chip processor designed in early 1980-th with PDP-11 compatible architecture.
-Notable, it is not an exact clone of one of original DEC processors, but has its own internal architecture and PLM-based state machine.
+The 1801BM1 is the single-chip processor designed in early 1980th with PDP-11 compatible architecture.
+Notable, it is not an exact clone of one of the DEC processors but has its own original architecture and PLM-based state machine.

 It supports PDP-11 basic instruction set and extra instructions SOB and XOR from Extended Instruction Set (EIS).
 No MMU is implemented.
 There were designed and produced two versions of 1801BM1 - K1801BM1A and K1801BM1Г (Cyrillic letter "Г"), they had the same architecture but completely different PLM content, implementing different state machines.
-The goal of this micro program refactoring was to add MUL instruction support into K1801BM1Г.
+The goal of this microprogram refactoring was to add MUL instruction support into K1801BM1Г.

-The processor was produced in 5u NMOS process with depletion mode loads, one metal and one polycrystalline silicon layer and self-aligned gates.
-The 1801BM1A contains 16632 gates, 1801BM1Г - 16646 gates, operates at 5MHz/5V and provides 625K register-register instructions per second.
+The processor was produced in the 5-micron NMOS process with depletion-mode loads, one metal and one polycrystalline silicon layer, and self-aligned gates.
+The 1801BM1A contains 16632 gates, 1801BM1Г - 16646 gates, operates at 5MHz/5V, and provides 625K register-register instructions per second.
 The front-end bus is Qbus compatible, the multicore configuration is supported with up to 4 processors one the same bus.
 Also there is the built-in timer, 1801BM1Г supported timer interrupts.